Gaochang, Turpan: Name

 According to the municipal government of Turpan, the district is named after the ancient city of Gaochang.
 It was also proposed that the district be named after Ayding Lake.

 History

 The district was created on 12 April 2015 after Turpan was upgraded from a county-level city into a prefecture-level city.
 The district has the same size and population as the former Turpan county-level city.

 Demographics

 Subdivisions

-Karahoja is divided into 3 subdistricts, 2 towns, 7 townships and 3 other township-level divisions.
+Gaochang District is divided into 4 subdistricts, 5 towns, 3 townships and 1 other township-level division.